I love life’s little challenges. I love problem solving and turning obstacles into opportunities.

-So when things are really outside of your control you simply have to deal with them as best you can.
-You have to face the situation and try to move through it, while constantly hoping and praying a crisis doesn’t eventuate.
-A crisis which could quite likely land you in hospital.
+I have learned over the years that when things are really outside of your control, you simply have to deal with them as best you can.
+You have to face the situation and try to move through it while constantly hoping and praying a crisis doesn’t eventuate.
+A crisis that could quite likely land you in the hospital.

 The problem with chronic disease is, you can’t just catchup after a glitch in your routine.
 Believe me I’ve tried.
 I’ve often thought one day of complete rest will make all the difference.

-One day of rest when chronically ill doesn’t really do much at all.
+Let’s be realistic one day of rest when chronically ill, doesn’t really do much at all.

 Drawing A Line In The Sand

 At some point, once the avalanche of unplanned and unavoidable activities are over, you have to fully assess the damage.

 I’m my own worst enemy when it comes to doing this.
 I’ve accepted my daily rest periods are now part of my life but I hate having to stop completely.

 So, my initial strategy was to reinstate my “Chronic Disease Management Plan” and return to my normal daily routine.